Guide to declaring crypto taxes in Denmark (2022)

 Here you will have the opportunity to fill in any information you need.

-There is no limit to how often you can update your tax information as long as you get it done before the 1st of May.
+There is no limit to how often you can update your tax information as long as you get it done before 1 May.

 Automate your crypto taxes with Divly